- - -

 Tuners are listed in alphabetical and numerical sequence by model number.
 In parentheses after the model number are the year of introduction and most recent list price, and/or the original list price if indicated by "orig."
 Special thanks to David Rich of The Audio Critic for copies of historical material from his reference library.

-There are many Technics tuners in our On-Deck Circle that we'd like to consider listing here if our readers will provide some basic information on them (types of controls and features, and any personal anecdotes or comparisons to other tuners).
+There's a bunch of Technics tuners in our On-Deck Circle that we'd like to consider listing here if our readers will provide some basic information on them (types of controls and features, and any personal anecdotes or comparisons to other tuners).
 Please post in our FMtuners group if you have any information about any of them.
-We have posted updated eBay sale price data in this section through August, 2011; data for "as is" or damaged tuners, or otherwise unrepresentative auctions, may be excluded.

 Technics ST-8077 (1979, $300, front, back) search eBay

 The ST-8077 is an FM/AM tuner with 4 gangs and 3 filters, an "Active Servo Lock" circuit that supposedly prevents frequency drift, two FM muting thresholds plus a defeat position, and a recording level check switch.
-Here's a review and some DIY ideas from Jim: "I have always found this thinline style tuner attractive and like the function of two green LED pointers on each side of the red LED station pointer.
+Here's a review and some DIY ideas from our panelist Jim: "I have always found this thinline style tuner attractive and like the function of two green LED pointers on each side of the red LED station pointer.
 The green LEDs indicate the direction for fine tuning, then disappear when you are center tuned.
-Of the 3 ceramic filters, CF 101 is a rectangular metal "SAW" (surface acoustic wave) filter while CF 102 and 103 are the common 3-pin ceramic type.
+Of the 3 ceramic filters, CF101 is a rectangular metal SAW (surface acoustic wave) filter while CF102 and 103 are the common 3-pin ceramic type.
 The audio stage looks to be a dual op-amp (an MC4558) followed by a discrete transistor for each stage (muting transistors).
 The sound is better than a lot of stock tuners and has good bass control and a pleasant midrange.
 Whether it was bad luck or a design problem, I've seen three of these tuners and two had problems.
-The first just quit working and had odd voltages and the second lost some volume on one channel compared to the other.
+The first just quit working and had odd voltages, and the second lost some volume on one channel compared to the other.
 The third one works fine.
 There is no fuse.
 The transformer is always energized and the on/off switch powers the 16 or so volts to the board.
-If I keep the tuner, I will fuse it on the high-voltage side of the transformer and add an MOV for good measure.
+If I keep the tuner, I will fuse it on the high-voltage side of the transformer and add a metal oxide varistor for good measure.
 I've modified several of these now and the best results were as follows: Remove the old 4558 op-amp, install an 8-pin socket, solder in place and plug in an OPA2604, OPA2134 or OPA2132 op-amp.
 I've tried others, too, but one of these three would be my sonic choice.
 I replaced the .47 µF electrolytics (C501/502) before the op-amp with 1 µF Black Gates, and the 3.3 µF electrolytics (C505/506) after the op-amp were replaced with 10 µF or larger Black Gates (pay attention to the + and -) on all.
 This made the bottom end fuller and sweetened the midrange.
 There isn't much room in this thinline for much more in the audiophile exotic department."
 See how one ST-8077 sounded compared to many top tuners on our Shootouts page.
-The ST-8077 usually sells for $15-30 on eBay, with highs of $127 in 3/06 and $111 in 9/06.
-[JR]
+The ST-8077 usually sells for $15-30 on eBay, with occasional highs of $60-100 or more.

 Technics ST-8080 (photo, inside1, inside2, back) search eBay

 Although the 4-gang ST-8080 looks terrific from the outside, it's nothing special inside and certainly no competition for an ST-9030, ST-9038 or ST-G7 from a circuitry standpoint.
-Still, this tuner can be counted on to provide good sound for the money.
-See how one ST-8080 sounded compared to many top tuners on our Shootouts page.
-The ST-8080 usually sells for $35-60 on eBay, with a low of $8.50 in 6/06 and a high of $119 in 4/07.
+In stock form, its two pairs of ceramic filters have a wide 280 kHz bandwidth, but replacing at least one pair with narrower matched filters should dramatically improve selectivity.
+The ST-8080 can probably be counted on to provide good sound for the money, as Jim found when he compared one ST-8080 to many top tuners on our Shootouts page.
+There's a nice page on the ST-8080 on the Stereonomono website, with what sounds like excerpts from Technics' own ST-8080 materials.
+The ST-8080 usually sells for $35-60 on eBay, with a low of $8.50 in 6/06 and highs of $130 and $177 in 9-10/09.

 and